 SHELLSPEC

 The main applications are probably in the field of interacting binaries, cataclysmic variable stars, Algol-type eclipsing binaries, and extrasolar planets but the code is a flexible tool which can be used to study a large variety of objects and effects.
-A more detailed description of the code is in Budaj and Richards (2004) and in the user manuals.
-Examples of the possible applications can be found in Budaj et al. (2005), Miller et al. (2007).
-Output of widely used programs for stellar atmosphere synthetic spectra, SYNSPEC (Hubeny, Lanz and Jeffery, 1994), can be used as an input.
-The latest version of the code which has a new model of the reflection effect is available with complete documentation and example runs here: DOWNLOAD SHELLSPEC17.
+A more detailed description of the code is in Budaj and Richards (2004) and, more imortantly, in the updated user manuals.
+Output of widely used programs for stellar atmosphere synthetic spectra, SYNSPEC (Hubeny, Lanz and Jeffery, 1994), can be used as an input boundary condition.
+The latest version of the code which has a new model of the reflection effect is available with complete documentation and example runs here:

 A separate code which calculates the Roche surface and surface temperature distribution according to the new reflection effect can be found with the complete documentation and examples here: DOWNLOAD ROCHE.